G-12.0000

 Synod shall establish and superintend the

-necessary for the work of each
+agencies necessary for the work of their

 respective Primary Synod.
-Each Primary

-Synod's General Council
+j.
+Each Primary Synod's General

-(Auburn and Westminster) shall
+Council (Auburn and Westminster) shall

-for the regular review of the
+provide on a regular basis a review of the

 functional relationship between the